 He smiled, a big, happy smile, and I saw a tear flow down his right cheek.
 “Curt, I’m in love with you, too.
 Totally.
 And I want us to live our lives together now and forever, too.”

 “You know that I’m going to tell my mom that I’m gay.
 If she’s okay with that, I’m also going to tell her that you and I are boyfriends and we’re in love with each other and we intend to live our lives together.
-I’m going to tell her that if I move home that you and I will continue seeing each other, and we’ll want to sleep together too.
-Not all the time, but when we want to.”
+I’m going to tell her that if I move home that you and I will continue seeing each other, and we’ll want to sleep together, too.
+Not all the time, but whenever we want to.”